-False Hawaii Missile Alert Sent After Drill Recording Said 'This Is Not A Drill'
+Worker Who Sent Hawaii False Alert Thought Missile Attack Was Imminent

 - At 8:05 a.m., Hawaii Emergency Management Agency's midnight shift supervisor began a no-notice ballistic missile defense drill during a shift change by placing a call to the day shift warning officers, in which the shift supervisor pretended to be U.S. Pacific Command.
 The supervisor specifically decided to run a drill during a shift change to train officers for a challenging situation.

-- The midnight shift supervisor played a recording over the phone that includes the correct drill language "EXERCISE, EXERCISE, EXERCISE" — but also erroneously contained the text of an Emergency Alert System message for a live ballistic missile alert, including the language, "THIS IS NOT A DRILL."
-The recording ended by saying: "EXERCISE, EXERCISE, EXERCISE."
+- The midnight shift supervisor played a recording over the phone that includes the correct drill language "EXERCISE, EXERCISE, EXERCISE" — but also erroneously contained the text of an Emergency Alert System message for a live ballistic missile alert, including the language "THIS IS NOT A DRILL."
+The recording ended by saying "EXERCISE, EXERCISE, EXERCISE."

 - The day shift warning officers received this recorded message on speakerphone.
-While other warning officers understood that this was a drill, the warning officer at the alert origination terminal claimed to believe that this was a real emergency.
+While other warning officers understood that this was a drill, the warning officer at the alert origination terminal said they believed that this was a real emergency.
 In a written statement, the officer said they had heard "this is not a drill" but not "exercise, exercise, exercise."

 - At 8:07 a.m., the day shift warning officer responded, as trained for a real event, by transmitting a live incoming ballistic missile alert to the state of Hawaii.

-- In doing so, the officer selected the template for a live alert from a drop-down menu, and clicked "yes" in response to a prompt that reads, "Are you sure that you want to send this Alert?"
+- In doing so, the officer selected the template for a live alert from a drop-down menu and clicked "yes" in response to a prompt that reads: "Are you sure that you want to send this Alert?"

 The day shift warning officer received the alert on a mobile device a minute later.
 That alert, sent to mobile phones and blared across television stations in the state, said: "BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
 SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL."